MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 Beyond the reserved IPs, our recommendation is to have approximately 5-7 IPs so you can add more VNet gateways to the same VNet and Subnet.

+### I am a subscription owner but i get an error when i try to create a subscription

+Please make sure you are explicitly in a role with the Microsoft.Network/virtualNetworks/subnets/join/action permission on the VNet like the Azure Network Contributor role.
+This permission is required for creating a VNet data gateway.

 ### Any other known issues?

 You cannot delegate a subnet called **gatewaysubnet** to the Power Platform admin center.
 This is because it is a reserved word for Azure Gateway Subnet feature.